Guam (Mariana Archipelago)

 Marine Conservation Plans

-Marine Conservation Plans (MCPs) are required by the Magnuson-Stevens Fishery Conservation and Management Act (Section 204(4)) detailing the use of funds collected by the Secretary of Commerce pursuant to fishery agreements (e.g. Pacific Insular Area fishery agreement, quota transfer agreement, etc.).
-These MCPs should be consistent with the fishery ecosystem plan, identify conservation and management objectives, and prioritize planned marine conservation projects.
-The MCPs are developed by the Governor of each territory and is applicable for three-years.
-Click below for Guam’s latest Marine Conservation Plan
+Marine Conservation Plans (MCPs) are required by the Magnuson-Stevens Fishery Conservation and Management Act (Section 204(4)) detailing the use of funds collected by the Secretary of Commerce pursuant to fishery agreements (e.g., Pacific Insular Area fishery agreement, quota transfer agreement, etc.).
+Plans should be consistent with the Council’s Fishery Ecosystem Plan, identify conservation and management objectives, and prioritize planned marine conservation projects.
+MCPs are developed by the Governor of each territory and are applicable for three years.

 Indigenous Resources